 Note: If you’re going from dark hair to blonde/silver/light pastel shades, you’ll probably need to bleach your hair first.
 Or else the color won’t show up.

-But in recent times, thanks to the popularity of K-pop groups like BTS, Koreans are getting used to unconventional colors like lavender, baby pink, coral, among others.
+Thanks to the popularity of K-pop groups like BTS, Koreans are getting used to unconventional colors like lavender, baby pink, coral, among others.

 And using the top Korean hair dye, you can experiment with various stylish and colorful tones.